 The residential workshop is a critical part of the comprehensive training and development program, which also includes online training modules, volunteer placements, and mentoring from established autistic leaders.
 Run by Autism CRC, the program has been co-designed and developed by autistic adults, for autistic adults.

-This Autistic Pride Day, four of our Future Leaders reflect on what autistic pride means to them and what they hope to achieve through the Future Leaders Program.
+To celebrate Autistic Pride Day (18 June 2018), four of our Future Leaders reflected on what autistic pride means to them and what they hope to achieve through the Future Leaders Program.

 Melanie Heyworth is 39 and based in Sydney, New South Wales.